TadiT7/treble_experimentations_wiki/Moto-G22.md

 Tested & Working with [android_13.0.0_r41 ci-20230417](https://github.com/TrebleDroid/treble_experimentations/releases/tag/ci-20230417)

-Since this device has MTK SoC, i really suggest to dump all partitions using [MTKClient](https://github.com/bkerler/mtkclient) just type "python mtk rl foldername" to dump all partitions, you and copy boot_*.bin, vbmeta_*.bin after complete, follow the steps to unlock bootloader, search the commands in MTKClient readme and flash vbmeta_*.bin from dump in fastboot with this command -`fastboot --disable-verity --disable-verification flash vbmeta vbmeta_*.bin`
+Since this device has MTK SoC, i really suggest to dump all partitions using [MTKClient](https://github.com/bkerler/mtkclient) just type "python mtk rl foldername" to dump all partitions, copy boot_*.bin, vbmeta_*.bin after complete, follow the steps to unlock bootloader, search the commands in MTKClient readme and flash vbmeta_*.bin from dump in fastboot with this command -`fastboot --disable-verity --disable-verification flash vbmeta vbmeta_*.bin`